 The formation of no county in the state was attended with more bad feeling and litigation than Schuyler.
 The germs (ie. seeds), which resulted in its formation in 1854, were planted in 1836, when the county of Chemung was formed, and the county seat located at Elmira.
 The citizens of Catharine, Montour, Dix, Catlin, Veteran and Cayuta wanted the county seat located at Horse Heads.
 It was nearer the geographical center of the new county of Chemung, and the citizens of the towns named, irrespective of political parties, claimed that they did not have an opportunity of being heard before the committee of the legislature, before whom the formation of the county of Chemung, and the location of the county seat was refered and Elmira selected.
 From that time until the formation of the county of Schuyler was accomplished, the project of a new county was secretly, and quite often publicly and openly avowed by citizens of Veteran, Catharine, Dix and Cayuta and enlisted sympathizers in Reading and Tyrone, in Steuben county, and Hector in Tompkins county.
 After being disappointed in the selection of the county seat, the citizens of Catlin, Veteran, Dix, Catharine, Cayuta and Erin, with the nominal consent of the town of Big Flats, compelled the selection of Horse Heads, as the central point for holding county conventions and genearal parades of the militia, and organized rifle companies of the county.
 In the matter of the distribution of public offices in the county, for years the location of the candidate had as much to do with his election as his capacity, ability and fitness, resulting in each locality putting forth its most available candidate.
 The interrogatory for years, when a candidate was proposed for any county office was "Is he a sympathizer or a friend of Elmira, Southport and Chemung, or does he favor Dix, Catharine, Cayuta and Veteran."
 These things prevailed in the Democratic conventions, and in the whig conventions, and like Banquo's ghost, "It would 'not down'."
 The writer of this sketch distinctly recollects how it was discussed in the election of Col. Jacob Westlake, for member of assembly, in 1837, and the selection of Hon.
 Hiram White, of Cayuta, in 1838, the selection of Judge Joseph L. Darling, of Catharine, in 1846, and Judge John W. Wisner, of Elmira, and Judge James Dunn, of the same place, how it entered into the nomination of Samuel Minter, for sheriff of Big Flats, in 1840/41, and his selection of William Skellinger, of Havana, as his deputy, and also in the election of Mr. Skellinger for sheriff in 1846.
 There was an undercurrent quietly at work for many years, encouraged by such gentlemen of the northern portion of Chemung county as Major Erastus Crandall, Elijah Sexton, and Jabez Bradley, of Veteran, Charles Cook, Elijah Hinman, Guy Hinman, William Skellinger, Doctor Watkins, Alva Nash, Judge Simeon L. Rood, Hiram W. Jackson, George B. Guinnip, Green Bennet, and others of Dix and Catharine, irrespective of party, which was certain to culminate in an open rupture and division.

-dissatisfactions, and such men as the late Hon.
-John G. McDowell,
+and such men as the late Hon.
+John G. McDowell, George W. Buck

-W. Buck of Chemung township, Solomon L. Smith, Philo Jones,
+of Chemung township, Solomon L. Smith, Philo Jones, and others

-and others of Southport, William R. Judson, John W. Wisner, Lyman
+of Southport, William R. Judson, John W. Wisner, Lyman Covell,

 Judge Hiram Gray, Thomas Maxwell, Wiliam Maxwell, John (Arnot?)--?,

-Partridge, and citizens generally of Elmira, were trying to avert
+Samuel Partridge, and citizens generally of Elmira, were trying

-impending crisis and reconcile the differences and stalemates.
+to avert the impending crisis and reconcile the differences and

-portion, and the result was inevitable, and when Schuyler county was
+result was inevitable, and when Schuyler county was formed, no one

-no one was surprised however much they were opposed, or in favor of
+was surprised however much they were opposed, or in favor of it.

-as the county seat of Chemung, in 1836, Schuyler county wouldn not have
+named as the county seat of Chemung, in 1836, Schuyler county wouldn

-been formed, and Chemung would have retained her original territory
+not have been formed, and Chemung would have retained her original

 The first county officers were Judge, Simeon L. Rood; county clerk, Algernon E. Newcomb; sheriff, John S. Swartwood; treasurer, Charles J. Broas; district attorney, Lewis F. Riggs; school commissioner, William C. Gulick; surrogate, Simeon L. Rood; member of assembly, Henry Fish of Mecklinburg.